palhaogv/Web-Scraping-NBA-Season-2019-20/README.md

 # Web Scraping NBA Season 2019/20

 ## Purpose
- Get data from all NBA 2019/20 games so far and build a dataset for analyse.
+ Get data from all NBA 2019/20 games so far and build a dataset for analysis.

  ## Description